intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/QuickStart/orca-autoxgboost-quickstart.md

 ### **Step 2: Define Search space**

-You should define a dictionary as your hyper-parameter search space for XGBRegressor.
-The keys are hyper-parameter names you want to search for XGBRegressor, and you can specify how you want to sample each hyper-parameter in the values of the search space.
-See more about automl.hp.
+You should define a dictionary as your hyper-parameter search space.

+The keys are hyper-parameter names you want to search for `XGBRegressor`, and you can specify how you want to sample each hyper-parameter in the values of the search space.
+See more about [automl.hp](https://analytics-zoo.readthedocs.io/en/latest/doc/PythonAPI/AutoML/automl.html#orca-automl-hp).

 ```python
 from zoo.orca.automl import hp